jncc/s2_cloudless_workflow/workflows/cloudmask/README.md

     --reprojectionEPSG=27700
 ```

-The `keep` arguments control if the temporary folder is cleared out after processing, setting the `keepIntermediates` flag to `True` (default: `False`) will clear the temporary files directory including the following named files;
+The `keep` arguments control if the temporary working folder is cleared out after processing, setting the `keepIntermediates` flag to `True` (default: `False`) will clear the temporary working files directory including the following named files;

 - `anglesFile` - Sun angle and azimuth layer used in `GenerateCloudShadowMask` step
 - `stackedTOA` - Stacked Top of Atmosphere layer generated directectly from the in put SAFE directory, used to generate `stackedTOARef` intermediate file and used in `GenerateCloudShadowMask` step